naschorr/deep-rock-galactic-save-syncer/README.md

 One-click save syncing between Steam and Xbox (Windows) Deep Rock Galactic installations!

 ### What?
-This application automatically discovers the appropriate save directories, determines the age of their latest save, and propagates that save to the other installation's save directory.
-It also backs up the save being overwritten in case something goes wrong.
-Pleaes note that it doesn't analyze the save's contents to determine precendence.
+This application automatically discovers the appropriate save directories, and determines the newest one to keep, and updates any out of date saves with this latest one.
+It determines which save is newest by both analyzing the save file itself, as well as looking at the age of last modification.
+This application also backs up the save being overwritten in case something goes wrong.
 Output is sent to the Windows [Action Center](https://support.microsoft.com/en-us/windows/how-to-open-notification-center-and-quick-settings-f8dc196e-82db-5d67-f55e-ba5586fbb038).

 ### Configuration
 Configuration is usually never needed, but the option is available if necessary.